 Using all of one's efforts; at top speed.

-'Flat out' as we currently use it, i.e. to suggest maximum effort and speed, is fairly recent.
+'Flat out' as we currently use it, that is, to suggest maximum effort and speed, is fairly recent.
 The first record I can find of it in print is from the Manchester newspaper The Daily Dispatch, 1932, which has a mention of "Driving flat out.".

 The term had been used earlier though, in the USA.
 There it was used both as a noun - 'utter failure' and as a verb - 'to fail completely'.
 These usages date back to the mid 19th century; for example, Caroline M. Kirkland, in New Home, 1839, wrote: